List of available reports

 This report tells you how much you invoiced each contact in total during a specified time period, with separate lines for all the services you did for them.

 Sales tax summary:

-Additionally, at the moment, sales taxes are only calculated at item-level rather than invoice-level.
+Additionally, at the moment, taxes are only calculated at item-level rather than invoice-level.
 Again, consult your accountant to see if this is appropriate for you.